-Facebook Say It’s Developing A Tool To Read Your Brain
+Facebook Said It’s Developing A Tool To Read Your Brain

 "We all get the privilege of seeing the future because we are making it.”